sanjam-m/ACS-Project/environment/README.md

 Generate a SSH key The command is : ssh-keygen -t rsa -f Group14-dev

-Terraform can be applied through the follwoing commands: terraform init terraform validate terraform plan terraform apply
+Terraform can be applied through the following commands: terraform init terraform validate terraform plan terraform apply

 Start with the networking module, followed by the webserver module